craftingcity/The-Known-World/Custom Class - Alchemist.md

 ---

 # Alchemist
-4*You must have an Intelligence score of 13 or higher in order to multiclass in or out of this class.*
+*You must have an Intelligence score of 13 or higher in order to multiclass in or out of this class.*
 > A student of life, you have come to understand the power in every thing - the ground you walk, the air you breathe, even the weather around you.
 An Alchemist uses their knowledge of their physical surroundings to create wonderous, near magical effects.

 | Level | PB  | Features                                  | Reagent Point |